SerenaDK/miner-extension/README.md

-Absolutely!
-Here's a clean and clear **README.md** you can use to help people download and install your extension **without Git clone** — just via a direct download link:

----

 ## 🔥 Burn Chrome Extension

 This is a custom Chrome extension.
 You can install it manually in just a few simple steps — no coding or Git required!